-The following table sets forth the cash and cash equivalents and capitalization of GRAIL as of March 31, 2024:
+The following table sets forth the cash, cash equivalents and marketable securities, and capitalization of GRAIL as of December 31, 2023:

-- · on an actual basis; and - on a pro forma basis to give effect to our conversion from a limited liability company to a corporation, the post-Spin-Off disposal funding being provided to GRAIL by Illumina in accordance with the terms of the Separation and Distribution Agreement, the Distribution, and other related transactions, as if they occurred on March 31, 2024.
+- · on an actual basis; - · on a pro forma basis to give effect to our conversion from a limited liability company to a corporation; and - on a pro forma as adjusted basis to give effect to the Distribution and other related transactions, as if they occurred on December 31, 2023.

-The information below is not necessarily indicative of what our capitalization would have been had the conversion to a corporation, the Distribution, and other related transactions been completed as of March 31, 2024.
+The information below is not necessarily indicative of what our capitalization would have been had the conversion to a corporation, the Distribution, and other related transactions been completed as of December 31, 2023.
 In addition, it is not indicative of our future capitalization and may not reflect the capitalization or financial condition that would have resulted had we operated as an independent, publicly traded company as of the applicable dates presented.
-You should review this information in conjunction with the sections entitled "Unaudited Pro Forma Condensed Consolidated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 119 and 186 of this Information Statement, respectively, and our Consolidated Financial Statements and accompanying notes beginning on page F-1 of this Information Statement.
+You should review the following table in conjunction with the sections entitled "Unaudited Pro Forma Condensed Consolidated Financial Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 114 and 173 of this Information Statement, respectively, and our Consolidated Financial Statements and accompanying notes set forth in the section entitled "Index to Consolidated Financial Statements" beginning on page F-1 of this Information Statement.

-As of Marc h 31, 2024
+As of December 31, 2023

-Actual Pro Forma
+Actual Pro Forma Pro Forma a Adjusted

-(in thousands, ex
+(in thousan (in thousands, except share and per share data)

-Cash and cash equivalents \$ 199,723 \$ 974,100
+Cash and cash equivalents \$ \$ \$

-Member's equity \$ 11,733,616 ş -
+Member's equity \$ \$ - \$

-Accumulated other comprehensive income 1,014
+Accumulated other comprehensive income \$ \$ \$

-Accumulated deficit (7,995,239)
+Accumulated deficit \$ \$ \$

-Total member's equity \$ 3,739,391 \$ -
+Total member's equity \$ \$ \$

-Stockholders' equity:
+Stockholders' (deficit) equity:

-Common stock, \$0.001 par value per share, no shares authorized, issued and outstanding, actual;
+Common stock, \$0.001 par value per share, no shares authorized, issued and

-1,500,000,000 shares authorized, pro forma; 31,052,632 shares issued and outstanding, pro
+outstanding, actual; shares authorized, pro forma and pro forma as

+adjusted; shares issued and outstanding, pro forma; shares issued

-forma 31
+and outstanding pro forma as adjusted

-Additional paid-in capital 11,995,939
+Additional paid-in capital

-Accumulated other comprehensive income 1,014
+Accumulated other comprehensive income

-Accumulated deficit (8,005,929)
+Accumulated deficit

-Total stockholders' equity \$ 3,991,055
+Total stockholders' (deficit) equity

-Total capitalization \$ 3,739,391 \$ 3,991,055
+Total capitalization \$ \$ \$